Lindeneg/cl-form-component/docs/README.md

 | `displayValue` | `string`  | `No`     | `undefined` | actual text displayed on the option element  |
 | `selected`     | `boolean` | `No`     | `false`     | if true, the element is preselected.         |

-Thus, `selection` options can be created either by using a string array or by using a `FormSelectOption` object, which allows for the above options.
+Thus, `selectOptions` can be created either by using an array of strings or by using a `FormSelectOption` object, which allows for the above options.

-So lets say we want to add a `selection` to the `Entries` object we created before with `username`.
+So lets say we want to add a `selection` to the `Entries` object we created before with the single `Entry` named `username`.

 ```ts
 {